Tree Hut Tahitian Vanilla Bean Body Butter Review

 Review

-Results you may expect from using Tree Hut Tahitian Vanilla Bean Body Butter:
+Does Tree Hut Tahitian Vanilla Bean Body Butter Work?

-Highly moisturizing: Tree Hut Tahitian Vanilla Bean Body Butter has a moisturizing rating of 6.1 out of 10.
+According to CreamScan analysis, Tree Hut Tahitian Vanilla Bean Body Butter is highly moisturizing, with a moisturizing rating of 6.1 out of 10.

 Is it more humectant or occlusive?
 Rather occlusive.
 It has a moderate humectancy of 4.4 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈3.5%), and a high occlusivity of 7.7 out of 10, mainly due to the significant content of Butyrospermum Parkii (Shea) Butter (est. ≈6.0%) and Dimethicone (est. ≈3.0%).